Structure Formation in the Early Universe: Analytical Solutions

 where a prime denotes differentiation with respect to $\tau$.
 The parameter $\mu_{\text{r}}$ is given by

-with $\lambda_0$ the physical scale of a perturbation at time $t_0$ ($\tau=1$), and $|\bm{q}|=2\pi/\lambda$.
-To solve equation (\ref{eq:new-rad}), replace $\tau$ by $x\coloneqq\mu_{\text{r}}\sqrt{\tau}$.
+with $\lambda_0$ the physical scale of a perturbation at time $t_0$ ($\tau=1$), and $|\boldsymbol{q}|=2\pi/\lambda$.
+To solve equation~(\ref{eq:new-rad}), replace $\tau$ by $x\coloneqq\mu_{\text{r}}\sqrt{\tau}$.
 After transforming back to $\tau$, one finds

-where the `constants' of integration $A_1(\bm{q})$ and $A_2(\bm{q})$ are given by
+where the `constants' of integration $A_1(\boldsymbol{q})$ and $A_2(\boldsymbol{q})$ are given by

-For large-scale perturbations ($\lambda\rightarrow\infty$), it follows from (\ref{nu13}) and (\ref{subeq:C1-C2}) that
+For large-scale perturbations ($\lambda\rightarrow\infty$), it follows from~(\ref{nu13}) and~(\ref{subeq:C1-C2}) that

 The energy density contrast has two contributions to the growth rate, one proportional to $t$ and one proportional to $t^{1/2}$.
-These two solutions have been found, with the exception of the precise factors of proportionality, by a large number of authors~\cite{c15,adams-canuto1975,olson1976,c11,kolb,c12}.
-Consequently, the evolution equations (\ref{subeq:final-rad}) corroborates for large-scale perturbations the results of the literature.
+These two solutions have been found, with the exception of the precise factors of proportionality, by a large number of authors~\citep{c15,adams-canuto1975,olson1976,c11,kolb,c12}.
+If one makes the plausible assumption that density perturbations do not evolve when they arise, i.e., $\dot{\delta}_\varepsilon(t_0,\boldsymbol{q})\approx0$, then only perturbations with $\lambda\rightarrow\infty$ will die out, as follows from~(\ref{delta-H-rad}).
+In contrast, finite-scale density perturbations grow proportional to the square root of time~(\ref{nu13}).
+For example, $\lambda\rightarrow0$ yields